isabellaustin/plugin_cleanup/README.md

 # Plugin cleanup
-This code is used to activate a plug-in for all Wordpress sites on a per site basis after a network deactivation.
+This code is used to activate a plugin for all Wordpress sites on a per site basis after a plugin's network deactivation.

 ## Getting started